Sept. 10, 2025

 Not very subtle.

-They also waved Nazi or Confederete flags and carried signs reading “the Jewish media is going down.”
+They also waved Nazi or Confederate flags and carried signs reading “the Jewish media is going down.”

 In response, President Trump, then in his first term, told reporters there were “very fine people on both sides.”